XIN-Solutions/handlebars-cloudflare-worker-example/README.md

 The runtime-only version of Handlebars on the other hand is smaller and does not rely on these Node packages.

 The only prerequisite of using the Handlebars runtime-only version is that all templates must be precompiled.
-Our project needs to be extended with a Custom Build step in the `wrangler.toml` file; and
+Our project needs to be extended with a Custom Build step in the `wrangler.toml` file.

 Another constraint is that `require`-ing other files is not allowed without enabling the NodeJS compatibility layer, which will reduce performance of your Cloudflare Worker significantly.